leonmavr/chip-8/README.md

 ### Its architecture
 Chip-8 operates on 4 kB of RAM memory and certain partitions of it are reserved for the interpreter, the loaded program (rom), and some hardcoded font sprites.
 It has 16 general-purpose 8-bit registers prfixed by `V`, one special 16-bit register called `I` which points to memory locations, and two special 8-bit sound and timer registers which tick at 60 Hz.

-It also possesses a 16-bit stack pointer (`SP`) which points to the stack and a 16-bit program counter, which points to the current instruction.
+It also possesses a 16-bit stack pointer (`SP`) which points to the stack and a 16-bit program counter (`PC`), which points to the current instruction.

 It's able to play  a beeping sound (1 frequency) as long as the sound timer is non zero, however I couldn't find anything about its specific frequency or duration.